ishan-backend/low-level-design-java-notes/src/elevator/README.md

    1. When elevator is moving up -> it should move up until it has served all up requests, post that it should start moving down
    2. vice-versa

+**State diagram**:

+**Implementation steps**:
+1. Write API wrapper, data - Floor (class) and Direction (ENUM)
+2. Think about underlying classes:
+   1. Elevator class - represents the elevator
+   2. Identify use of State design pattern like ATM and create state interface and inject it in Elevator class We imbibe abstraction, which ensures extensibility Tomorrow, if new ElevatorState are included, then Elevator class will not have to worry about that
+   3. While writing concrete implementations of IElevatorState, write state diagram carefully, next state and what should happen
+3. When DestinyElevatorAPI is called,
+   > passed on to Elevator -> delegate further to corresponding state to handle it
+   > Floor is a data class, so it should not change.
+But in future lets say we have forms of floor - residential/corporate.
+Then we can do abstraction there as well.
+4.